ebrahem-aboelyazed/hamzallc_task/README.md

 ---

 ## Overview

 This Flutter application is designed to showcase proficiency in advanced networking and data handling, as well as robust database integration and offline support.
 The app consists of two main tasks, each focusing on different aspects of mobile development.

 ### Task 1: Advanced Networking and Data Handling

 In this task, the focus is on building a robust network layer for the application, emphasizing error handling, exception management, and request interception/synchronization.
 I utilize Dart as the programming language and Flutter framework.
 Key features include:

 - Implementation of error handling mechanisms to gracefully handle network errors and exceptions.
 - Request interception and synchronization for enhanced control over network requests.
 - Comprehensive documentation and unit tests to ensure code quality and reliability.
 - Bonus features include caching, reactive programming, and authentication/token management for additional points.

 ### Task 2: Robust Database Integration and Offline Support

 For this task, located in the `modules/articles` folder, I develop a mobile app that interacts with the New York Times (NYT) API to display a list of articles.
 The app adopts an offline-first approach, storing articles locally for offline viewing.
-Key features include:
+Key features
+include:

 - Integration with the NYT API to fetch articles and display them in the app.
 - Implementation of offline support to enable users to access stored articles even without an internet connection.
 - Background synchronization to update locally stored articles when the device is online.
 - Conflict resolution mechanism to handle differences between local and remote data.
 - User-friendly interface displaying article headlines, summaries, and images, with full article access both online and offline.

 ## Repository Structure

 The app is organized into separate modules to address each task efficiently:

 ### Core Module

 - Task 1: Advanced Networking and Data Handling
     - Contains code related to building the network layer, error handling, and request synchronization.
     - Documentation and unit tests are provided for thorough evaluation.
     - Offline-first approach with caching and token management

 ### Articles Module

 - Task 2: Robust Database Integration and Offline Support
     - Implements functionalities related to database integration, offline support, and synchronization with the NYT API.
     - User interface components for displaying articles and managing offline access are included.

+## Documentation

+- The project maintains comprehensive documentation for all classes and methods to ensure code readability, maintainability, and understanding.
+- Each class and method is extensively documented with detailed explanations of their functionalities, parameters, return types, and usage.
+- The documentation follows a consistent format, making it easier for developers to navigate and comprehend the codebase effectively.
+- By adhering to best practices in code documentation, the project promotes collaboration, reduces bugs, and facilitates future enhancements.

 ## Getting Started

 To set up and evaluate the app, follow these steps:

 1. Clone the repository to your local machine.